atreyasha/spp-explainability/docs/develop.md

                 computation is used correctly for updating scores and not being ignored

-        5.  make batch object more efficient, look at existing pytorch classes that could help with this -\> probably not the best case since the Batch class has a specific use
+        3.  make Batch object more efficient, look at existing pytorch classes that could help with this -\> probably not the best case since the Batch class has a specific use

+        4.  reduce circum-padding token count to 1 instead of length of longest pattern

-        6.  might make overall more sense to use max-\* semirings since they are easier to interpret -\> try to replicate model from defaults of paper instead of code defaults during main runs -\> change defaults directly in argument parser -\> add
+        5.  might make overall more sense to use max-\* semirings since they are easier to interpret -\> try to replicate model from defaults of paper instead of code defaults during main runs -\> change defaults directly in argument parser -\> add